 Negative thinking and holding onto grudges doesn't just mean feeling angry towards someone who wronged you; it can make you more hostile and irritable, interfering with relationships in general.

 In contrast, all of the recent studies on the impact of forgiveness clearly point to how it makes you more affable, and happier in friendships.
 The associated reduction in stress could also extend your life expectancy.
 This is because consistently high levels of chronic stress are strongly tied to earlier death and severe symptoms of illness.

 So, if you need more motivation to let go of the past, try to remember just how much it could be inhibiting your present.

 Few positive thinking articles talk about this consequence, but actively forgiving those who have wronged you makes you better at thinking through your actions before you act.

 Instead of immediately expressing anger in a cruel way, you're able to take a deep breath and consider whether it's helpful for you to lash out.
 This increased self-control might have further impacts on your overall physical health, as it arguably makes you less likely to choose risky courses of action that could put you in danger.
 When you're no longer on the knife's edge of rage and have moved to a place of acceptance, self-preservation kicks in.

 Among the most significant effects of positive thinking exercises are that they are proven to cause a reduction in alcohol abuse and substance abuse more generally.

-So, one of the most important reasons to take the leap of empathy and maturity required for forgiveness is that you’ll be far less likely to reach for unhealthy coping mechanisms to match your emotions.
-After all, many people turn to alcohol because it numbs pain.
-Forgiveness reduces the amount of pain you’d want to escape.
+So, one of the most important reasons to take the leap of empathy and maturity required for forgiveness is that you'll be far less likely to reach for unhealthy coping mechanisms to match your emotions.
+After all, many people turn to alcohol because it numbs the pain.
+Forgiveness reduces the amount of pain you'd want to escape.